What you can study

 - Financial Planner

-The Business Law major can be taken as part of any of the undergraduate degrees offered by the Business School.
+The Commercial Law major can be taken as part of any of the undergraduate degrees offered by the Business School.
+The major provides an introduction to commercial law as well as opportunity to study in the following areas: